foxstride/starfield-modding/Show Star Names/1.3/FOMOD/README.txt

 -------
-Hotkeys
+Hotkeys For Galaxy Map
 -------
-1: Toggle Star Names
+1 - Toggle Star Names
-2: Toggle Star Name Colors
+2 - Toggle Star Name Colors
+(Not the numpad)